 The Modern Slavery Act 2015 (the “Modern Slavery Act”) is a United Kingdom law focused on the prevention and prosecution of all forms of “modern slavery,” including human trafficking and forced or compulsory labor.
-Section 54 of the Act requires certain business organizations to prepare and publish a statement regarding the steps they have taken during the preceding financial year to ensure that modern slavery is not taking place in any part of their business or supply chains.
+Section 54 of the Modern Slavery Act requires certain business organizations to prepare and publish a statement regarding the steps they have taken during the preceding financial year to ensure that modern slavery is not taking place in any part of their business or supply chains.

 Slavery and human trafficking are serious human rights offenses that Gibson Dunn strongly condemns in all of their forms.
-During our last financial year, leaders of Gibson Dunn’s London office and Firm lawyers with relevant expertise in the field of supply chain transparency collaborated to evaluate the risks of slavery and human trafficking taking place in any part of the Firm’s business or supply chains.
-In light of the nature of our business as a professional services firm and our supply chains – which are generally comprised of office space/equipment and technology, facilities, transportation, recruitment, and financial services – we believe the risks of slavery and human trafficking taking place in any part of the Firm’s business or supply chains are relatively low.
+During our last financial year, leaders of Gibson Dunn’s London office and Firm lawyers with relevant expertise in the field of supply chain transparency have continued to evaluate and monitor the risks of slavery and human trafficking taking place in any part of the Firm’s business or supply chain.
+In light of the nature of our business as a professional services firm and our supply chains – which are generally comprised of office space/equipment and technology, facilities, transportation, recruitment and financial services – we believe that those risks are relatively low.
 The Firm is nonetheless committed to taking steps – including those summarized below – to prevent such conduct from occurring anywhere in its business or supply chains.

 Thomas M. Budd